vanesa-fleurs/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+      Relational Databases are usually software that allows you to store data.
+Whereas, SQL (Structured Query Langauge) is the language that allows you to manipulate the data in a database.

 - [ ] Why do tables need a `primary key`?
+      Every table needs a primary key in order to have a well structured, normalized database.
+The primary keys become essential when dealing with relational databases since foreign keys (which refer to a primary key on an existing table) are used to create complex relationships among entities.
 - [ ] What is the name given to a table column that references the primary key on another table.
+      A foreign key.
 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+      One would need a table that is the intermediary between the many to many relationships; that is, the intermediary table will have a many to one relashionship with both tables it is linking.
+This allows us to keep data repeatition at a minimum.
 ## Minimum Viable Product

 Take the steps necessary to complete the project from scratch.
 Start by initializing your project with a `package.json` and go from there.